pprahas/Avocado/README.md

 # Technologies and Deployment Stack

-- Backend utilized AWS Lambda Functions in Python, S3, and API Gateway for functionality.
+- Developed the frontend using React.

+- Orchestrated the backend with Django (Python) and Leveraged AWS Lambda Functions, API Gateway, and Amazon S3.

+- Utilized Docker for streamlined deployment.

-- Managed data storage through a MySQL database.
+- Managed data storage with a MySQL database.

-- Frontend was developed using vanilla JavaScript, HTML, and CSS for a responsive user interface.